deverebor/deverebor/README.md

   Always me ventured into creating things, discovering and changing is what moves me.

-  I love to learn and teach.
+  I love learning and teaching.

   Vue Evangelist, I'm always looking for new ways to improve my code.